Topic IndexLibrary Index

 Symptoms can occur a bit differently in each child.
 Symptoms can include skin that is:

 The symptoms of a first-degree burn can be like other health conditions.
-Take your child to their healthcare provider for a diagnosis.
+If you have any question about the cause or severity of the symptoms, take your child to their healthcare provider for a diagnosis.

 How is a first-degree burn diagnosed in a child?